ihmwg/python-ihm/docs/usage.rst

 Input
 =====

-Hierarchies of IHM classes can also be read from mmCIF files.
+Hierarchies of IHM classes can also be read from mmCIF or BinaryCIF files.
 This is done using the :func:`ihm.reader.read` function, which returns a list of :class:`ihm.System` objects.